Winterbl00m/ComplexityScience_Project2/reports/draft_report.md

 After making individual duels more random, we still get a problem in that stronger players are still losing.
 We realized that when replicating this, the number of truels far outnumbered the number of duels (e.g. when `n =300`, `k = 10`, and `seed=3`, there were 74,839 truels and 25,161 duels).

-After attempting to troubleshoot what could be wrong, we hypothesized that the model in the original paper was flawed.
-We noticed in small-scaled testing that when the shooting order of the players were reversed (i.e. the strongest player shot first), the results were similar to that of the papers.
+After attempting to troubleshoot what could be wrong by making numerous small changes to our model, we became stumped as to why two models which would be, if not identical, very similar would behave so drastically differently.
+Then, we noticed in small-scaled testing that when the shooting order of the players were reversed (i.e. the strongest player shot first), the results were similar to that of the papers.
 As a result, we ran a Monte-Carlo simulation of that scenario.
 To further verify that this was the case, we redefined our model so that the nodes are arranged in a ring lattice, since the paper makes an attempt to compare scale-free networks to other types of graphs.

 ![Replicated Results with Backwards Shooting Order 1](images/Replication_Backward_Shooting_BA.PNG)
 ![Replicated Results with Backwards Shooting Order 2](images/Replication_Backward_Shooting_Lattice.PNG)

 The two graphs above replicate the results from the new iteration with a backwards shooting order, as well as a reversed strategy where instead of targeting stronger players, weaker players are targeted instead.
+This raises the question if the original paper might have also been using a model with the shooting order and strategy accidentally reversed.

 ### Predicted Results from Extensions